Policing and Crime - Complaints and Conduct

 If you would like our help with a policing or community safety matter please complete and return the Enquiries and complaints form (Word 206KB) or use one of the contact options below:

 By post: The West Yorkshire Combined Authority, Policing and Crime, 62 George Street, Wakefield, WF1 1DL

 A complaint is an expression of dissatisfaction that can cover a whole range of things from policies to behaviour.

-The West Yorkshire Mayor has a responsibility to make sure the Police Force has a clear process in place for dealing with complaints and for monitoring whether their Force is complying with that process.
+The West Yorkshire Mayor has a responsibility to make sure the Police Force has an effective process in place for dealing with complaints and for monitoring their Force’s performance in relation to complaints.
 The Mayor does not have any powers given to them by the Government to deal with complaints about Police Officers or Police Staff; this is the responsibility of the Chief Constable.

 The Mayor is, however, the ‘Appropriate Authority’ for dealing with complaints about the Chief Constable of their Police Force and they also have a responsibility for carrying out reviews of most of the complaints that have been handled by their Police Force.

 Making a complaint

 If you would like to make a complaint, please complete and return the Enquiries and complaints form (Word 206KB) or use one of the contact options listed above.

 Complaints handled in this more formal way will have a right of review.
 For complaints where criminality or serious misconduct have been alleged, the review will be done by the Independent Office for Police Conduct (IOPC).
 For other complaints, the review will be done by the Mayor.
 You must ask for a review to be done, but you will be told by the police force which organisation to ask.
 The relevant review body will be named in the letter from the police force setting out how the complaint was resolved.

 The purpose of a review will be to assess whether the police force resolved the complaint in a reasonable and proportionate way and also to identify any more learning or opportunities for improvement.